-The District shall utilize the chronic absenteeism prevention and intervention plan developed by the State Department of Education when it becomes available.
+The District shall utilize the chronic absenteeism prevention and intervention plan developed by the State Department of Education.
 Such plan must include the means for collecting and analyzing data relating to student attendance, truancy and chronic absenteeism.
 The data must be disaggregated by school district, school grades and subgroups such as race, ethnicity, gender, eligibility for free and reduced priced lunches, students whose primary language is not English, and students with disabilities.